gideon-ogunbanjo/TrendTroves/README.md

 2. HTML/CSS/JavaScript: Used for the frontend to create a user-friendly interface for interacting with the model.
 3. jQuery: JavaScript library used for simplifying AJAX requests.
 4. Scikit-Learn: Python library for machine learning, used to build and train the house price prediction model.
+5. Streamlit: Used as a temporary deployment measure

 ### Project Structure:
 - index.html: HTML file for the user interface.